clewisdavis/The-Joy-of-React/course-notes.md

 </span>
 ```

-- ℹ️ Class utilities: The `className` prop expects a string, this string can include multiple classes, seperated by spaces.
+- ℹ️ Class utilities: The `className` prop expects a string, this string can include multiple classes, separated by spaces.
 - We can dynamically create this string using String Interpolation.

 ```JAVASCRIPT